 Mix ingredients until well combined.
 Drop rounded teaspoons onto cookie sheet.
 Bake at 350 degrees for 10 – 12 minutes.

 The sky is the limit for these sweet treats, so feel free to add other ingredients.
 Some ideas are:

 - Chocolate cake mix, butter, eggs, 1 cup chocolate chips: make 1 inch balls and roll in powdered sugar before baking.

 - Yellow cake mix, butter, eggs, 1 teaspoon vanilla, 1 cup oven roasted nuts: walnuts, pecans or almonds.

 - Lemon cake mix, butter, eggs, zest of one lemon.
 Drizzle with powdered sugar glaze after cookies cool.

-- When you take your cake out of the oven, let it cool for about five minutes…then cover it loosely with a piece of wax paper.
-This will keep in the moisture and the cake will melt in your mouth!
+- When you take your cake out of the oven, let it cool for about five minutes…then cover the baking dish loosely with a piece of wax paper.
+This will keep in the moisture, and the cake will melt in your mouth!

 - If you have any cake mix recipes of your own, please share in the comments!

 If you are dieting, counting calories, or simply watching what you eat, try the “can of pop” recipe mentioned above.
 It has literally saved me many times when I’ve been on a diet!